stratokumulus/proxmox-k3s-setup/Readme.md

 # Why Proxmox VE ?

 Because I can.
 It's easy to install.
 It's easy to maintain.
 It's easy to operate.
-It's opensource. 'nuff said ...
+It's opensource.
+It forms clusters.
+So yeah, why not ?

-My homelab consist of two servers running Proxmox VE :
+My homelab consist of two Dell R6x0 servers running Proxmox VE (with 192GB RAM each, and plenty of disk space)
-- a Dell R620 (2x E5-2680v2 12 cores, 192GB, 4x 600GB)
-- a Dell R630 (2x E5-2698v4 20 cores, 192G B, 8x 600 GB)

-I'm constantly deploying new Kubernetes flavors, just to be able to study them, but each deployment takes time (OpenShift !
+I'm constantly testing new Kubernetes flavors, just to be able to study them, search for some specific feature, ...  but each manual deployment takes time (OpenShift !
 I'm looking at you).
-And I don't want both my hypervisors to be running every day, 24x7, so I need a way to deploy my environments automatically, along with the deployment of the Kubernetes workload.
-The second part is fairly easy if the kubeconfig points to the right cluster, a nice `kubectl apply -f` and presto, the workload is installed.
+And I don't want both my hypervisors to be running every day, 24x7, so I need a way to deploy my environments automatically, quickly, along with the deployment of the Kubernetes workload.
+The second part is fairly easy if the kubeconfig points to the right cluster: a nice `kubectl apply -f` and presto, the workload is installed.

-But what about the cluster config ?
+But what about the cluster deployment ?

 Enter Terraform.
 And enter Ansible.
 And enter Jenkins (ok, ok, that's a lot entering at once ... let's summarize :)

 Enter Infrastructure as Code !

 ## Architecture

 This is what I will deploy (based on Techno Tim setup in [this video](https://www.youtube.com/watch?v=UoOcLXfa8EU) , which is itself based on the [Rancher K3S HA installation doc](https://rancher.com/docs/k3s/latest/en/installation/ha/) ) :

 ![architecture](./k3s-architecture.png)

-1. Terraform deploys 8 nodes : 6 for the K3s cluster, one Mysql server (I'm running K3s in HA mode, with external DB), and a proxy.
+1. My Terraform code deploys 8 nodes : 6 for the K3s cluster, one for a mysql server, and one for a proxy (I'm running K3s in HA mode, with external DB, so check the Rancher doc for exact architecture details).
-2. A bunch of playbooks deploy the services : one for setting up mysql, one for setting up nginx in ha proxy mode, one to deploy the master nodes, and one to deploy the worker nodes.
+2. A bunch of playbooks deploy the services : one for setting up mysql, one for setting up nginx in ha proxy mode, one to deploy the control plane nodes (and download the kubeconfig) , and finally one to deploy the worker nodes.

 | Name | Mac address | IP address | Role |
 |------|-------------|------------|------|